-The Board seeks to provide oversight that encourages a culture of accountability and integrity, including through policies and practices intended to promote ethical business conduct, as well as detect and address potential wrongdoing.
+The Board fosters a culture of accountability and integrity, through policies and practices intended to promote ethical business conduct, as well as detect and address potential wrongdoing.

-Keyera's commitment to ethical conduct is articulated in the code.
-The code, which applies to all directors, officers, employees, and contractors, defines expectations in respect of ethical business conduct, legal, and regulatory compliance, as well as the responsibility of all individuals to report suspected wrongdoing.
-The code is supported by additional policies that give detailed guidance on key areas of corporate compliance (the conduct policies).
+Keyera's commitment to ethical conduct is articulated in our Code of Conduct (Code).
+The Code, which applies to all Keyera directors, officers, employees, and contractors, defines requirements in respect of ethical business conduct, legal, and regulatory compliance, as well as the responsibility of all individuals to report suspected wrongdoing.
+The Code is supported by additional policies that give detailed guidance on key areas of corporate compliance.

-The code specifically prohibits retaliation of any kind against individuals who, in good faith, report concerns regarding potential wrongdoing.
-Areas of ethical conduct covered by the code include the following:
+The Code specifically prohibits retaliation of any kind against individuals who, in good faith, report concerns regarding potential wrongdoing.
+Areas of ethical conduct covered by the Code include: